Watch Our FREE Training

 Your Biggest Cost May Not Involve Upfront Spending

 Many new wholesalers make the mistake of not properly researching, not understanding the local market, or not gaining familiarity with the financial nuances of wholesale real estate.
-As such, they make costly mistakes like house flippers by not knowing how to price properties, estimate renovation pricing, or crunching their profit margins correctly.
+As such, they make costly mistakes like house flippers by not knowing how to price properties, estimate renovation pricing, or crunch their profit margins correctly.

 Absent these preliminary numbers, the relatively low risk of wholesaling can turn into a series of unfortunate events and costly mistakes.